ordo-one/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 ## Revision
 - 2023/12/18: Migrate proposal from Swift Evolution to Swift Async Algorithms.
 - 2023/12/19: Add element size dependent strategy
+- 2024/05/19: Rename to multi producer single consumer channel
+- 2024/05/28: Add unbounded strategy

 ## Introduction

 [SE-0314](https://github.com/apple/swift-evolution/blob/main/proposals/0314-async-stream.md)
 introduced new `Async[Throwing]Stream` types which act as root asynchronous sequences.
 These two types allow bridging from synchronous callbacks such as delegates to an asynchronous sequence.
-This proposal adds a new way of constructing asynchronous streams with the goal to bridge backpressured systems into an asynchronous sequence.
-Furthermore, this proposal aims to clarify the cancellation behaviour both when the consuming task is cancelled and when the production side indicates termination.
+This proposal adds a new root asynchronous sequence with the goal to bridge multi producer systems into an asynchronous sequence.

 ## Motivation